-Eyecare Associates offers emergency services that require immediate and urgent eye care to our established patients.
+Eyecare Associates offers emergency services that require immediate and urgent eye care to our established patients and new patients during office hours.
+We only offer after-hours care to our established patients.
 If your eye is injured, don’t try to judge the severity of it.
-Immediately seek the opinion of an eye doctor to lessen the risk of hurting your vision.
-We understand ocular emergencies can arise at any time.
+Immediately seek the opinion of an eye doctor to lessen the risk of hurting your vision We understand ocular emergencies can arise at any time.

 Please call our office at 970-235-9330 for further instructions.
 Use your best judgment on urgency if you feel you need to find the nearest emergency room.

 Our optometrists in Fort Collins, CO offer emergency services to our patients that require immediate eye care

 Symptoms that require emergency service include, but are not limited to:

 - Sudden loss of vision

 - Foreign body in the eye (especially metal or chemicals)

 Things NOT to do while waiting for professional medical assistance:

 - DO NOT press on an injured eye or allow the victim to rub the eye(s).